athomasoriginal/clojurescript-30/README.md

 Please note that I am a developer by trade, so I went into this with a solid understanding of development patterns and languages and most importantly **how** to learn languages.

-If you are to this, or any other language, do not let the above paragraph discourage you.
+If you are new to programming, do not let the above paragraph discourage you.
 When I wrote this I was, still and likely never will be a programming prodigy.
 What I do is grind it out and never stop myself from asking questions, no matter how foolish they may seem.

 # Special Thanks